timsuchanek/lycheeJS/lychee/api/core/Environment.md

 The *(Boolean) sandbox* property is the state whether the sandboxing mode is activated or not.

-It influences how the *global* property of the environment is built up.
-If sandboxing mode is activated, it will create an isolated scope for the build.
+It influences how the [global](#properties-global) property of the environment is built up.
+If set to *true*, it will create an isolated scope for the build.
+If set to *false*, it will use the global scope of the runtime and dispatch all namespaces there.

 It is set via *settings.sandbox* in the [constructor](#constructor) or via [setSandbox()](#methods-setSandbox).